 At this point, Noori started the SIP Memorial Trust in 2005 to take care of abandoned and homeless children affected by HIV.What started with one child, now has 37 children living in the shelter.
 So far, 62 children who have been part of the shelter since its inception, have been reintroduced to their families, after 6 months to 1 year of rehabilitation.
 Noori has made sure that all of them get to attend school.
 And it doesn’t come as a surprise to know that Noori is fondly called ‘Noori Amma’ by all these children.
 At present, the Trust takes care of the shelter, education, food, healthcare and more for all the children.

 Apart from the home, she also takes care of around 250 children outside, and many of the children have gone on to pursue college education now.
 Nothing matters to Noori more than the well-being of these kids, whose ages range from 5 to 17.
 In fact, despite her significant contributions to society, what she considers her achievement is the fact that all these kids are in good health.

 Noori’s only passion in life, for now, is to build a home for the children, a project she is nearly through withCurrently, 80% of the construction work at the shelter has been completed.
 Both the ground and first floors have been constructed, and the third floor is under construction.
 Noori needs additional funds for constructing the third floor, and also to procure furniture.
 Completing the construction work would help in accommodating a total of 200 children.

 “I just hope that the construction of the home goes on without any hurdles.
 And it will be good to get help from good-hearted people in running this home.
 I will do whatever I can, I will also ensure that I bring up my children with a good heart and helping tendency.”

-Noori is working hard to provide a decent life to these children.
+Noori is working hard to provide a decent life for these children.
 She is dreaming of a better future for them.
-You can make her dreams come true by making a generous contribution
+You can make her dreams come true by making a generous contribution.